AlyssaHove/AlyssaHove/README.md

 My name is Alyssa but you can call me Al!
 I am currently working as a Junior Software Developer.
 I am also a proud Juniata alum :eagle:.

-🔭 I’m currently personally working on a lot of interesting side projects
+🔭 I’m currently personally working/ planning out on a lot of interesting side projects
-- A game coming to IOS hopefully soon this year :zipper_mouth_face:
 - A BF compiler in C++
 - A Kotlin compiler in C++
 - A drawing app for Android.